mwip/recpp/README.md

 # recpp
 A digital cookbook for managing your recipes.
-Written in C++.
+Written in C++ and Qt.
 ---
-The aim of this project is to create a digital cookbook application written in C++.
+The aim of this project is to create a digital cookbook application written in C++ and Qt.
 Main features will include search by Name, Ingredients, Comments, Cuisine or type of dish and a possibilty to blacklist certain ingredients (e.g. tomatoes, lactose etc.) which will allow you finding the right dinner for your allergic friends.

 Implemented features: